craftcms/docs/docs/commerce/5.x/system/products-variants.md

 Show the Title field for variants
 :   Equivalent to **Show the Title field for products**, but for variants.

     When _enabled_, you will select a **Title Translation Method**.
-To avoid confusion, this should generally match the product’s setting. <Since product="commerce" ver="5.1.0" feature="Variant title translation method settings" />
+To avoid confusion, this should generally match the product’s setting. <Since product="Commerce" repo="craftcms/commerce" ver="5.1.0" feature="Variant title translation method settings" />

     When _disabled_, you must define a **Variant Title Format** using an [object template](/5.x/system/object-templates.md).
 Note that this template is evaluated in the context of the variant, so product attributes and custom fields must be accessed as `{product.slug}` (not `{slug}` alone).
 The **Title** field layout element will always appear in the [variant field layout designer](#variant-fields), but it will be hidden when editing a variant.